Bernardo Llaver

 Bernardo "Berni" Llaver (San Martín, Mendoza Province; December 4, 1987) is an Argentine racing driver.
 He currently drives in TC2000 and TCR South America.

-Since 2009, he has been a driver in TC2000 (renamed Súper TC2000 between 2012 and 2021), establishing himself as a prominent figure in the series.
-He was a driver for several seasons with Toyota Team Argentina and later with Chevrolet YPF, achieving more than 10 wins.
+Since 2009, Llaver has been a driver in TC2000 (renamed Súper TC2000 between 2012 and 2021), establishing himself as a prominent figure in the series.
+He was a driver for several seasons with Toyota Team Argentina and later with Chevrolet YPF, achieving more than ten wins.

 In 2023, Llaver competes in TC2000 with YPF Honda RV Racing and in TCR South America with Toyota Team Argentina.